<?xml version="1.0" encoding="utf-8"?>

 FAQs

-Why is contrast important in design?
+Why is contrast essential in digital design?